suljov/ReconRunner/README.md

 * come up with more idéas for features
   * add feature for sql innjection testing
   * add feature for simple fuzzing (web)
+  * add a way to have pre-made list of wordlissts (one list of wordlists for LFI and one for SQLi etc)

 ## Features